ZnamenskayaVictoria/Love-Calculator/README.md

 # Love-Calculator
-Our project gives you a percentage of love compatibility; the result depends on entries(date of birth and zodiac sign) yo amo
+Our project gives you a percentage of love compatibility; the result depends on entries(date of birth and zodiac sign)